Pseudogap and Fermi arc induced by Fermi surface nesting in a centrosymmetric skyrmion magnet

-Temperature-dependent behavior of the electronic structure is investigated to understand the phase transition in GdRu$_2$Si$_2$ across the N\'eel temperature (\sub{T}{N}) of 46 K. Figure~\ref{fig:fig3}A shows a band dispersion across the nested FS at a low temperature (10 K) deep below \sub{T}{N}.
-Here, we use 148 eV photons, which correspond to \sub{k}{z} = 0.
+\textbf{Pseudogap associated with FS nesting}\\ Temperature-dependent behavior of the electronic structure is investigated across the N\'eel temperature (\sub{T}{N}) of 46 K. Figure~\ref{fig:fig3}A shows the band dispersion across the nested FS at a low temperature (10 K).
+Here, we use 148 eV photons, which correspond to \sub{k}{z} at $\Gamma$.
 The magnified band map in Fig.~\ref{fig:fig3}B (a green-dotted rectangular region in Fig.~\ref{fig:fig3}A) exhibits two band dispersions.
-The band on the left (red arrow) participates in the FS nesting, while the other on the right (blue arrow) does not.
-Interestingly, we find a weight loss of spectra near \sub{E}{F} in the nesting band due to the opening of the pseudogap, as schematically illustrated in Fig.~\ref{fig:fig3}D. The intensity loss toward \sub{E}{F} results in a penpoint-like shape in the color map.
-The pseudogap is, in contrast, absent in the non-nesting band.
-We also confirm in Fig.~\ref{fig:fig3}B that the pseudogap is closed at a high temperature ($T=50$ K) above \sub{T}{N}.
-Note here that the data do not exhibit band splitting at low temperatures below \sub{T}{N} as proposed by orbital frustration theory~\cite{Nomoto2020}.
-If there were band splitting, the nesting wave vector should change between low and high temperatures; it, however, does not occur.
-This result is extremely important in identifying the appropriate one from several proposed theories of the skyrmion mechanism in this compound.
+The band on the left (red arrow) participates in the FS nesting, whereas the one on the right (blue arrow) does not.
+Interestingly, we find a loss of spectral weight near \sub{E}{F} only in the nesting band due to the opening of a pseudogap (Fig.~\ref{fig:fig3}D).
+Notably, the gap is not a full gap; the spectral weight gradually decreases toward \sub{E}{F}, and some amount is left at the \sub{E}{F} even at low temperatures deep below \sub{T}{N}.
+This pseudogap feature is reminiscent of that in high-$T_c$ cuprate superconductors.
+However, the correlation effects are less pronounced, and the spectra are sharper in the present case.
+Consequently, the intensity dispersion in the color-scale map assumes a penpoint-like shape near \sub{E}{F} (Fig.~\ref{fig:fig3}B).
+The pseudogap is confirmed to close at a high temperature ($T=50$ K) above \sub{T}{N} (Fig.~\ref{fig:fig3}B).
+In Fig. S8, we demonstrate that the pseudogap is opened along the entire nested portion of FS along \sub{k}{z}, which further evidences the direct relationship between the pseudogap and the FS nesting.
+In passing, we note that the data do not exhibit band splitting below \sub{T}{N}.
+If there were band splitting, the nesting wave vector would change between low and high temperatures; this, however, does not occur.